brwnj/cu_projects/README.md

 #Poly(A)

-+ add class to peak name
-+ update ucsc
-+ run dexseq for all combinations (1v1 with fake rep)
-+ send dexseq results

 + start work on fisher testing of pairs to see whether we're getting the right answer
 + classify proximal-distal using log2foldchange
 + group each classified dexseq results into categories